richardndungu94/Terraform-aws-webserver/README.md

 ## What is Infrastructure as Code (IaC)?

-Infrastructure as Code is a modern approach to managing and provisioning computing infrastructure through machine-readable configuration files rather than manual processes or interactive configuration tools.
-Instead of manually clicking through cloud console interfaces or running shell scripts, IaC allows teams to define infrastructure declaratively using code.
+Infrastructure as Code is a modern approach to managing and provisioning computing infrastructure through machine-readable configuration files rather than manual processes or interactive configuration tools. i.e. Instead of manually clicking through cloud console interfaces or running shell scripts, IaC allows teams to define infrastructure declaratively using code.

 ### Benefits of IaC